adamthedash/aoc2025/README.md

 Part 2 it was able to get in one shot, taking the same approach as I did - Merging overlapping ranges before counting.
 Cost: €0.54

+### Day 6
+Despite my previous "Don't explore the codebase" prompt, the agent decided to overwrite the input data file with its own data, removing trailing whitespace on each line.
+The solution it created for both parts worked either way.

+A new piece of rust syntax it used: `.map(|line| format!("{:<width$}", line, width = width))` - Good for deciding pad width at runtime.
+Our approaches taken to find problem ranges differed:
+- I found the positions of each operator, which is always left-justified.
+- The AI checked for colummns containing only " " as separators.

+Cost: €0.77

 ---
 Here is the latest prompt I'm using for the AI: